 [EASAI-NA-25] The SSL encryption to protect HTTP connections

 [EASAI-NA-26] The SNC encryption to protect the SAP GUI client connections

 [EASAI-NA-27] The SNC encryption to protect RFC connections between systems

 [EASAI-NA-28] RFC connections that store user authentication data

 [EASAI-NA-30] Logging of security events

 [EASAI-NA-33] Logging of SAP Gateway activities

-As you can see – the guide is not as enormous as it could have been due to the complicity of the topic.
-We tried to maximize the clarity of the guide to security assessments for you.
+As you can see, the guide is not as enormous as it could have been due to the complicity of the topic: we tried to maximize the clarity of the Guide for you.

-Stay in touch with us as next week we’ll come back with the new article where the guideline will reappear in its all glory.
-We’ll provide you with detailed explanation of each step.
+Stay in touch with us as next week we will come back with the new article where the guideline will reappear in its all glory.
+We’ll provide you with the detailed explanation of each step.